1: Check your passports

 16: Don’t Forget The Medicine

 Whether they’re out of routine, jet-lagged, or eating less healthily, kids always seem to get ill on holiday, this has happened to us many times.
 Dampen the impact of broken nights, frayed temperaments and fevers by packing an easy-to-swallow medicine such as Calpol or Ibuprofen Paracetamol.
-Other basic ingredients in your first aid kit should include antiseptic wipes, plasters, sting treatment, and a thermometer, if you need further help there are always medical centers dotted around wherever you may be (remember your travel insurance before leaving).
+Other basic ingredients in your first aid kit should include antiseptic wipes, plasters, sting treatment, and a thermometer, if you need further help there are always medical centres dotted around wherever you may be (remember your travel insurance before leaving).